 What is Self Solemnization?

 Before we go in any deeper on the topic, what is self solemnization?
-You may have heard the term plenty of times, but may not know what it means to or how to do it.
+In what states is self solemnization legal?

 We can roughly translate self solemnization as self uniting marriage.
 A marriage ceremony where you don’t need an officiant or a minister present to register your marriage.
 It can be a once-in-a-lifetime experience if you do it right.
 And we’ll help you do that.